6risha/Poker/README.md

 ## Overview

-Thomas is going to write this
+PH is going to write this

 ## Screenshots